jesusoterove/sofiapos/frontend/pos/COMPONENT_HIERARCHY.md

 ## Overview

-The POS is a standalone application that can be installed on a computer or mobile device.
+The POS is an Electron-based standalone desktop application that can be installed on Windows, macOS, or Linux.
 It works offline and syncs with the administration system.
 The interface is optimized for fast, touch-friendly operations in a retail/restaurant environment.

 ## Technology Stack